NAFFL Rules of Play

 4. Ball is always placed on the right hash mark when at the 20 yard line.

-5. Referee will announce/post score before each offensive possession begins.
+5. If a score clock is not available, the Referee will announce/post scores before each offensive possession begins.

 Moving the ball